15 C-Section Recovery Must-Haves - Baby Chick

 • Birth defects

-• Health conditions of mom and baby
+• Health conditions of the mom and the baby

 Many women have C-sections because of unplanned and emergent reasons, such as:5